 Completed a 15th consecutive season inside the top 100 in The 2012 Race to Dubai, taking his career earnings to just shy of €7 million in the process.
-That record unfortunately came to an end, after missing out on the 2013 season through injury and receiving a medical exemption for the 2014 season, but consolation came in the fact that he was the last man to retain his card via The Race to Dubai thanks to a 110th place finish on the season-long list.
-Has on several occasions come close to adding a second European Tour title, having made his breakthrough in 2000 at the Alfred Dunhill Championship in South Africa.
-In 2012 he was tied second at the Irish Open.
-Best year financially was 2006, when he had three runner-up finishes, one of which was at the European Open, which earned him a spot in The 135th Open Championship.
-Made the most of the opportunity with an assured performance at Hoylake, eventually finishing as the leading British golfer in a share of 11th spot.
-Undefeated on his debut in the 2009 Vivendi Seve Trophy, winning both of his fourball matches alongside Chris Wood before a shoulder injury ruled him out of the remainder of Great Britain & Ireland’s final three matches.
-Represented England at Boys and Youths level before turning professional in 1995.
+That record unfortunately came to an end after missing out on the 2013 season through injury and receiving a medical exemption for the 2014 season, but consolation came in him being the last man to retain his card thanks to a 110th place finish in The 2014 Race to Dubai.
+Has on several occasions come close to adding to his sole victory, in the 2000 Alfred Dunhill Championship in South Africa, most recently at the Irish Open in 2012, when he finished tied second.
+Best year was in 2006, when he recorded three runner-up finishes including in the European Open, which earned him a spot in The 135th Open Championship.
+Made the most of the opportunity with an assured performance at Hoylake, eventually finishing as the leading Brit in a share of 11th spot.
+Represented England at Boys and Youth level, before turning professional in 1995.
 As a 15 year old junior member at Sunningdale, he used to practise with Sir Nick Faldo.
-Captured Sunningdale Foursomes as an amateur in 1994 with Steve Webster, now a colleague on The European Tour and a Vivendi Seve Trophy teammate in 2009.
+Won the prestigious Sunningdale Foursomes as an amateur in 1994 with Steve Webster, now a colleague on The European Tour and a Seve Trophy team-mate in 2009.
 Lifelong Queens Park Rangers fan.